phuonganhlnb/utah/README.md

 * Fully asynchronous
 * Fully open-source
 * Frequently updated
-* Utaha respects your data privacy, we constantly improving privacy and security in Texas
+* Utaha respects your data privacy, we constantly improving privacy and security in Utah